chytrid/genomic_resources/README.md

-# genomic_resources
+# Records and Genomic Resources for Chytrids

-Genomic Resources for Chytrids
+This repository contains records for genomic resources for chytrids including genomic, population, metagenomic and microbiome resources.